SahithyTumma/Face-Recognition-Attendance-Tracker/README.md

 # Face-Recognition-Attendance-Tracker
-using Microsoft Azure Face Api
+Using Microsoft Azure Face Api

 The first thing to do is to clone the repository: